 (In the last article in this series we will look at some specific examples and templates, including marketing emails and newsletters.)

 We have 200+ email templates lined up for our users in Chamaileon.
-Subscribe below and help us build really the best email template builder out there.
+You can register and use them for free.
+We are striving to build really the best email template builder out there.

 There are many ways you can look for topics besides the ones I told you about.
 You can for example just open up Google, type in your keyword and "why", "how", "when" etc.